oliviervaillancourt/blog/_posts/2017-12-22-Freedome-discount-using-serverless.md

 We invoke Sendgrid HTTPS API to send ourselves an email

 **Fifth**
 We have to save the last tweet ID returned in this request to not request it again later.
-This is used by leveraging another of Auth0 Webtask feature called `storage`.  `Storage` a 500 kb JSON object that you can read and write to.
+This is used by leveraging another of Auth0 Webtasks feature called `storage`.  `Storage` a 500 kb JSON object that you can read and write to.
 So we save our lastTweetId this way:
 ```js
     context.storage.set({ 'lastTweetId': respJson[0].id_str }, { force: 1 }, ...
 ```